octagonwebstudio/Support-Forum-for-Envato/README.md

 **Is this plugin 100% Ads Free?**

-Envato Support Forum is 100% Ads Free.
+Support Forum for Envato is 100% Ads Free.

 ## Changelog ##